SteveBarnett/docs/sites/en/workshop/welcome.deck.md

 ### Diversity in Cape Town tech
 ### Programming skills: useful, empowering, fun
 #### &nbsp; (Especially on the web)
-### Bring more people to the Ruby community
-### Encourage thinking about diversity and outreach
-### Provide people new to programming access to experienced programmers

 <!SLIDE bullets>